-When the OS registers the OS_MCA entrypoint with SAL, it also supplies the length of the code (or at least the length of the first level OS_MCA handler).
-SAL computes and saves the checksum of this code area.
-Prior to entering OS_MCA, it is SAL_CHECK's responsibility to ensure that the OS_MCA vector is valid by verifying the checksum of the OS_MCA code.
-There may also be some platform-specific reasons which render the OS_MCA handler invalid.
+When the operating system registers the OS_MCA entrypoint with SAL, it also supplies the length of the code (or at least the length of the first level OS_MCA handler).
+The operating system may optionally supply a modulo checksum of the code area (all bytes of the code area including the checksum byte must add up to zero).
+The SAL saves the checksum for this code area.
+Prior to entering the OS_MCA, it is SAL_CHECK's responsibility to ensure that the OS_MCA vector is valid by verifying the checksum of the OS_MCA code.
+The SAL code that verifies the integrity of the OS_MCA code shall honor the cacheability attribute of the OS_MCA code.
+Thus, if the operating system had provided an uncacheable address for the OS_MCA entry point (bit 63 of physical address = 1), the SAL code shall not make cacheable accesses to the OS_MCA code areas while verifying the checksum.

+There may be some platform-specific reasons which render the OS_MCA handler invalid.
 For example, since the OS_MCA handler is in memory, if the memory controller which handles that portion of memory is no longer functional, it does not make sense to attempt to branch to that code.
 If either the OS_MCA handler was not registered prior to the machine check event, or if the OS_MCA handler is otherwise invalid, SAL_CHECK may halt or reboot the system.
 This action is SAL implementation-dependent.
-When the OS_MCA returns to the SAL indicating that the error has been corrected by the OS layer, SAL will call thePAL_MC_RESUME procedure to resume execution.
-See Section 4.7.1 for other options.
+When the OS_MCA returns to the SAL indicating that the error has been corrected by the operating system layer, SAL will call the PAL_MC_RESUME procedure to resume execution.
+See Section 4.8.1 for other options.